 I’ve seen memes about, “I carry a gun because I’m not strong enough to carry a cop.”
 And it’s true.
 Law enforcement can’t always be around, and when it comes to a threat on your life, seconds matter – and you’re looking at at least several minutes before police would even be able to arrive.

-Again, you never know what could happen – and the better prepared you are to take care of your own safety, the better off you will be – not to mention those around you.
+You never know what could happen – and the better prepared you are to take care of your own safety, the better off you will be – not to mention those around you.
+Speaking of which…

 It allows you to protect your family.